marcoGarranzo206/pyGeneticAlgorithm/README.md

 # pyGeneticAlgorithm
 Genetic algorithms (GA) for discrete and continuous functions in python

 In this repository I implement genetic algorithms in python and provide a few use cases.
-Any suggestions for improving the algorithm or optimizating the procedure or ideas for use cases are appreciated.
+Any suggestions for improving the algorithm, optimizating the procedure or ideas for use cases are appreciated.
 At the moment it is just a side project but I am always looking to improve my work.

 # Usage

 The user needs to define a fitness function to maximize which has to be positve valued.
 Next, depending on the nature of the decision variables, discrete or continuous, choose the appropriate solver.
-If a continuous fitness function can be numbafied then the user has the ability to use the continuous numbafied solver.
+If a continuous fitness function can be numbafied then the user has the ability to use the continuous numbafied solver to improve speed.

-For discrete variables one can choose:
+For discrete variables the following parameters are available:

 **p**:probability of mutation<br>
 **pop**: population size<br>
 **universe_type**: "equal" or "specific" depending on whether each variable can take on the same values or each variable can take on different values<br>
 **universe**: a 1d array or list of possible values each variable can take if universe is equal or a list of lists if specific.
 In the latter case, there must be as many lists as variables, each list indicating the values each variable can take<br>
-**crossover**: midpoint or crossover<br>
+**crossover**: midpoint or uniform<br>
 **parent contribution**: which % of attributes to take from one parent<br>
 **length**: number of variables
 Then, using the solve method, run the algorithm for n_iters of iterations.